Kirakiller1547/Noflix/README.md

 This project is developed strictly for **educational, research, and self-learning purposes** (Weiterbildung / Proof of Concept).
 It is not intended for commercial use, nor is it meant to facilitate copyright infringement.

+Disclaimer

-By using this application, you agree to the following:
+By using this application, you acknowledge and agree to the following:

-- **No Content Hosting** — This app does not host, store, or distribute any media files or video streams.
-It acts only as a technical client that accesses publicly available third-party websites.
+Link Management Only — This application functions solely as a bookmark and launcher for websites specified by the user.
+It does not host, store, cache, stream, distribute, or otherwise provide any media files or content.
+User-Added Links — Website links and associated icons may be added or modified by users.
+The developer does not review, verify, endorse, or control user-added links or the content available through them.
-- **Third-Party Content** — The developer has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third-party websites.
-Accessing copyrighted material without permission may be illegal in your jurisdiction.
+Third-Party Websites — All websites accessed through this application are operated by independent third parties.
+The developer has no control over and assumes no responsibility for the availability, accuracy, legality, privacy policies, practices, or content of any third-party website or service.
+No Affiliation — The developer is not affiliated with, sponsored by, or endorsed by any third-party website accessible through this application.
-- **Use at Your Own Risk** — Use of this software is entirely at your own risk.
-You are solely responsible for complying with local laws and the terms of service of any websites accessed through this app.
+User Responsibility — You are solely responsible for the websites you choose to access and for complying with all applicable laws, copyright laws, and the terms of service of those websites.
+Accessing copyrighted material without proper authorization may be illegal in your jurisdiction.
-- **As-Is Basis** — This software is provided "as is," without warranties of any kind, express or implied.
-The developer is not liable for any claims, damages, or legal issues arising from its use.
+Provided "As Is" — This application is provided "as is" and "as available," without warranties of any kind, whether express or implied.
+To the fullest extent permitted by applicable law, the developer disclaims all liability for any claims, damages, losses, or legal consequences arising from the use of this application or any third-party websites accessed through it.

 ## 🤝 Contributing